 To: Type a name in the To field.
 Mail automatically helps complete this field with email addresses from Contacts, and from past messages you've received or sent.
 If you're sending a message to a new person, type in their full email address.
 Type a comma on your keyboard to enter more recipients.

 Subject: Type a subject for your message in the Subject field.
 If you leave it blank, Mail reminds you to fill it in.

 Message: Type the body of your message in the large area below the Subject field.
-To change how your message looks, click the Show Format Bar button and use the controls to change the typeface or text alignment.
-Click the Show Stationery button to use a built-in message template.
+To change how your message looks, click the Format button and use the controls to change the typeface or text alignment.
+Click the Show Stationery button to use built-in message templates.

 When you're finished, click the Send button .
 If you're offline, Mail keeps your outgoing messages in the Outbox mailbox until you connect to the Internet.
 If you're not ready to send your message, close its window or select another message.
 Mail keeps your unfinished messages in the Drafts mailbox.

 Mail automatically checks your email accounts periodically for new mail.
 To manually check for email, click the Get Mail button .
 To view an email message, select it from the list of messages on the left side of the Mail window.
 The message body appears on the right side of the window.

 Reply to email